 - Lack of WiFi signal: Take the product out of your fermenter and place it close to your router.
 If in this situation data is received, check your wifi setup to improve the connection.

-My Float is not registering all data points!
+My brew is missing some data points!

 Also: Check our "Dealing with bad wifi reception" document